maxmclarentaylor/NetflixNeverEndingScroll/README.md

 ##

 Important points to update woth the read me - styled components can cause erros with Next.js - why we are using inline styles with callbacks - the solutions to getting the props to work are ugly and hacky and not worth it

+Also make not of why the css changes based off the useMemo and not using traditional break points